KP solitons and total positivity for the Grassmannian: Triangulations of -gon and soliton graphs for

-See Figure \ref{Psi}.
-Our main result in this section is the following. \begin{Theorem} The graphs $\Psi(T)$ constructed above {\it are} soliton graphs for $(Gr_{2,n})_{>0}$, and conversely, up to (M2)-equivalence (see Section \ref{sec:moves}) any trivalent generic soliton graph for $(Gr_{2,n})_{>0}$ comes from this construction.
-Moreover, one can realize each graph $\Psi(T)$ by either: \begin{itemize} \item choosing an arbitrary $A \in (Gr_{2,n})_{>0}$ and varying the higher times $t_3,\dots,t_n$ appropriately, or \item fixing an arbitrary collection of higher times $t_3,\dots,t_n$, and using the torus action to choose an appropriate $A \in (Gr_{2,n})_{>0}$. \end{itemize} \end{Theorem}
+\begin{theorem} Up to (M2)-equivalence, the graphs $\Psi(T)$ constructed above are soliton graphs for $(Gr_{2,n})_{>0}$, and conversely, up to (M2)-equivalence, any generic soliton graph for $(Gr_{2,n})_{>0}$ comes from this construction.
+Moreover, one can realize each graph $\Psi(T)$ by choosing $\a=(a_3,\dots,a_n)$ appropriately.\end{theorem}

-\begin{Remark} The process of flipping a diagonal in the triangulation corresponds to a mutation in the cluster algebra.
+\begin{remark} The process of flipping a diagonal in the triangulation corresponds to a mutation in the cluster algebra.
 In the terminology of reduced plabic graphs, a mutation corresponds to the square move (M1) (see Section \ref{sec:moves}).
-In the setting of KP solitons, each mutation may be considered as an evolution along a particular flow of the KP hierarchy defined by the symmetries of the KP equation. \end{Remark}
+In the setting of KP solitons, each mutation may be considered as an evolution along a particular flow of the KP hierarchy.
+For example, the contour plot for $(Gr_{2,4})_{>0}$ for $t_3\ll 0$ has one bounded region with the dominant exponential $E_{1,3}$, and as $t_3$ increases, the bounded region closes at some $t_3$, then for $t_3\gg 0$, the contour plot has again one bounded region with the dominant exponential $E_{2,4}$.
+(This can be easily verified using the construction given in Section \ref{plabic-soliton}.)
+Thus, the time $t_3$ can be considered as a mutation parameter for $A_1$ cluster, i.e. $\Delta_{1,3}\to\Delta_{2,4}$ as $t_3$ increases. \end{remark}

-\begin{Remark} It is known already that the set of reduced plabic graphs for the TP part of $Gr_{2,n}$ all have the form given by Algorithm 1.1.
-And we have proved a theorem which says that every generic soliton graph is a reduced plabic graph.
-Therefore from that theorem it follows immediately that every soliton graph for the TP part of $Gr_{2,n}$ must have the form of Algorithm 1.1.
-However, in the rest of this section, we will not rely on that theorem, and will instead prove Theorem \ref{theorem:maintriangulation} directly. \end{Remark}
+\begin{remark} It is known already that the reduced plabic graphs for $(Gr_{2,n})_{>0}$ all have the form given by Algorithm \ref{TriangulationA} (up to (M2)-equivalence).
+And by Corollary \ref{cor:reduced}, every generic soliton graph is a reduced plabic graph.
+Therefore it follows immediately that every generic soliton graph for $(Gr_{2,n})_{>0}$ must have the form of Algorithm \ref{TriangulationA}.
+Therefore in order to prove Theorem \ref{theorem:maintriangulation}, we must show that each graph that one can obtain from Algorithm \ref{TriangulationA} is realizable as a soliton graph (up to (M2)-equivalence). \end{remark}